wesleytlee/relational-event-networks/README.md

 # Supplementary material for paper "Inferring social structure from continuous-time interaction data"

-This project contains code and figures for the two applications featured in our paper "Inferring social structure from continuous-time interaction data."
+This repository contains code and figures for the two applications featured in our paper "Inferring social structure from continuous-time interaction data."
 Please visit https://wesleytlee.github.io/relational-event-networks/ for more details.

 ## Authors